brailleapps/dotify/README.md

 Dotify is Open Source, this means that everyone has the right to use it and change it.

 ### Modular
 Dotify aims at a modular design of functional units that can be replaced or integrated into other solutions individually.
-The core components are compatible with both OSGi and SPI environments and they will be available for download from [the central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.daisy.dotify%22) shortly.
+The core components are compatible with both OSGi and SPI environments and are available for download from [the central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.daisy.dotify%22).

 ## Performance
 About 10 seconds/book or 70 braille pages/second (based on a selection of novels, utilizing a single core of a modern PC and including JVM startup).